Linuxfabrik/lfops/roles/duplicity/README.md

 #### duplicity__gpg_encrypt_master_key_block

 The ASCII-armored public master GPG key.
 Obtain it using `gpg --armor --export $GPG_KEY`.
-This key is imported on the server and is used in addition to the server's own GPG key to encrypt the backups.
-This means that the backups can be restored using either the master or the server's private key (which is pretty cool in case of a desaster recovery).
+This key is imported on the server and is used in addition to the server's own local GPG key to encrypt the backups.
+This means that the backups can be restored using either the master or the server's local private key (which is pretty cool in case of a desaster recovery).

 Be aware of the empty line between `-----BEGIN PGP PUBLIC KEY BLOCK-----` and your public key block.

+Default: unset

 Example:
 ```yaml